 On July 14, 2020, the Board of Directors of the Company adopted the 2020 Stock Incentive Plan (the "2020 Plan"), which provides for the granting of equity-based awards, consisting of stock options, restricted stock, restricted stock units, stock appreciation rights, and other stock-based awards to employees, officers, directors and consultants of the Company and its affiliates for up to 2,333,333 shares of the Company's common stock, under terms and conditions as determined by the Company's Board of Directors.
-Stockholders holding a majority of the voting power of the common stock of the Company approved the 2020 Plan pursuant to an action by written consent dated July 31, 2020.
-Stockholders of the Company were notified of such action by written consent pursuant to an Information Statement dated August 31, 2020 and mailed to stockholders on or about September 3, 2020.
-As of March 31, 2022, unexpired stock options for 1,400,000 shares were issued and outstanding under the 2020 Plan and 933,333 shares were available for issuance under the 2020 Plan.
+The 2020 Plan was subsequently approved by the stockholders of the Company.
+As of June 30, 2022 unexpired stock options for 2,100,000 shares were issued and outstanding under the 2020 Plan and 233,333 shares were available for issuance under the 2020 Plan.